PRADHAN-P/xampp-vhost-creator/README.md

 And run the batch file as administrator.

-Enter your project name *(Project name should be inside the  C:/xampp/htdocs)*
+Enter your project name *(Project folder should be inside the  C:/xampp/htdocs)*

 Enter your desired virtual localhost name